Voicerr-ai/.github/profile/README.md

 ### Your Complete Whitelabel AI Calling Solution
 We believe in empowering your agency’s brand.
 Present **proprietary AI voice bot assistants** that seamlessly integrate into your services, making your brand the star of the show.

+### Use your own custom domain
+**Use your own .com domain** or any other domain for your whitelabel website where your clients will login to access their voice metrics and other info.

 ### Easy-to-Use Client Management Tools
 Managing multiple clients shouldn’t be a hassle.
+You can **add upto 100 clients for free**.
 Our intuitive dashboard lets you effortlessly oversee client accounts and gain valuable insights into **AI call interactions**.

 ### Seamless VAPI AI Integration
 Customize your **AI call bots** to meet each client's unique needs by setting up custom agents according to your client needs.
 Tailor voice assistants to deliver personalized and effective call experiences.